Thank you Commissioner Hartung (April 29, 2020)

 Dispose of Ashes Properly to Prevent Wildfires - Use an Ash Can

 Improper ash disposal causes thousands of fires every year, including the Washoe Drive Fire in 2012.
-With continued use of wood burning fireplaces and stoves, along with an increasing use of outdoor fire pits, the Truckee Meadows Fire Protection District (TMFPD) is providing ash cans at no charge to Washoe County residents.
-Residents can stop by any Truckee Meadows Fire Protection District Station, or the District’s Administrative office at 1001 E. 9th Street, Building D while supplies last and limited to one ash can per household.
-Citizens can also purchase ash cans at local retailers. ***UPDATE: TMFPD IS NOW OUT OF STOCK OF ASH CANS FOR THE SEASON, AND WILL RESUME THE PROGRAM LATER IN 2019***
+With continued use of wood burning fireplaces and stoves, along with an increasing use of outdoor fire pits, Truckee Meadows Fire & Rescue is providing ash cans at no charge to unincorporated Washoe County residents.
+Residents can stop by the District’s Administrative office at 3663 Barron Way, Reno, NV while supplies last.
+Fill out the application form above and call 775.326.6000.
+TMFR ash cans are limited to one per household.
+Citizens can also purchase ash cans at local retailers.

 When disposing of ashes, use the following procedure: